 Once registered for the Open, the excitement was focused on knowing the WOD we were going to face.

-For years, on Thursdays during the Open, a whole show was put on, broadcasted on YouTube and orchestrated by Dave Castro, who has been the director of the Games for years.
+For years, on Open Thursdays, a whole show was put on, broadcast on YouTube and orchestrated by Dave Castro, who has been the director of the Games for years.

 The WOD was announced, no one knew what it consisted of, and 2 elite athletes were invited to do a 1 vs. 1.

 At the beginning the way to choose the athletes was very simple, they looked at the list of the Games and made the 1st against the 2nd.

 In 2015, 100,000 viewers at a time watched the head-to-head between Froning and Fraser on 15.1.
 That time Froning won by 3 reps ahead.